Big Pig Project

 How will we do it

-Before families receive pigs, they participate in a 4-week training program covering the basics of pig farming.
+Before families receive pigs, they participate in a 5-day training program covering the basics of pig farming.
 The training includes:

 Ongoing support is provided throughout the project from pig farming consultants, veterinary doctors, and peer support from the Parent Support Groups.